wpidlib/WPID-Library-Docs/tutorials/PID/PIDTutorial.md

 ```
 > Integral element of PID control

 The Kd constant multiplies with the difference of steady-state error to decrease overshoot.
-The combination of Kp and Kd is used in the PD control configuration of PID to quickly (Kp) reach a setpoint while curbing overshoot (Kd).
+The combination of Kp and Kd is used in the PD control configuration of PID to quickly (Kp) reach a set-point while curbing overshoot (Kd).

 ```cpp
 float derivative = (error - prev_error) / (delay_time/(float)1000);